|T Needle crystals||1. Simple needle||a. Elementary needle

 snow particle".
 In the later study, snow crystals seem to be classified

-in this site because a study of Dr. Nakaya was carried out mainly in Hokkaido.
+because a study of Dr. Nakaya was carried out mainly in Hokkaido.

 @In above table, I showed only the name of snow crystals which came out to his general classification .
 So, it may be difficult for you to imagine the form of each snow crystal.
 I hope to look at figures indicated in his report, if you want to know them preciously.
 But, it is able to understand by this table that a regular form of snow crystal which we have an image generally is only one part of snow crystals which falls on ground innumerably.